 – Culturally the most interesting easily-accessible island group is Fiji, though Rarotonga, Moorea and Samoa all have valid culture tours or shows.

-– The ocean’s best snorkelling and scuba diving are North Fiji’s Somosomo Strait (speciality soft coral, best visibility May-Oct), French Polynesia’s Rangiroa atoll (a huge cluster of tiny islets northeast of Tahiti, hotels available, best Dec-March for sharks) and Tonga’s Ha’apai (terrific caves and canyons) and Vava’u islands (May-Oct for humpback whales.
+– The ocean’s best snorkelling and scuba diving are North Fiji’s Somosomo Strait (speciality soft coral, best visibility May-Oct), French Polynesia’s Rangiroa atoll (a huge cluster of tiny islets northeast of Tahiti, hotels available, best December-March for sharks) and Tonga’s Ha’apai (terrific caves and canyons) and Vava’u islands (May-October for humpback whales.
 Superb sailing too).